gistrict9/blog/README.md

 - Mobile ready

 #### Notes
-This app runs in conjunction with my other repository "backend_blog".
-This basic blog uses a ```ReadOnlyModel``` within each of models because it shares a database with backend_blog.
+This app runs in conjunction with my other repository "backend-blog".
+This basic blog uses a ```ReadOnlyModel``` within each of models because it shares a database with backend-blog.

 #### Use
 Create a new core Rails app and then fork this repository.